nrfconnect/sdk-nrf/samples/nrf9160/http_update/full_modem_update/README.rst

    :depth: 2

 The HTTP full modem update sample shows how to perform a full firmware update of the modem.
-The sample downloads a modem firmware signed by Nordic Semiconductor and then performs the firmware update of the modem.
+The sample downloads the modem firmware signed by Nordic Semiconductor and updates the firmware.

 Requirements
 ************